-Authorization: We will get an OK from you, in writing, before we use or share your PHI for any other purpose not stated in this notice.
-You may take away this OK at any time, in writing.
+Authorization: We'll get your written permission before we use or share your PHI for any purpose not stated in this notice.
+You may cancel your permission at any time, in writing.
 We will then stop using your PHI for that purpose.
-But, if we have already used or shared your PHI based on your OK, we cannot undo any actions we took before you told us to stop.
+But if we've already used or shared your PHI with your permission, we cannot undo any actions we took before you told us to stop.